 • Windstorms and hail

-Be mindful, however, that renters and homeowners insurance does not typically cover the following perils:
+Renters and homeowners insurance does not typically cover the perils below, on the other hand:

-• Damage from lack of maintenance, including wear and tear, mold, mildew, and vermin
+• Damage from lack of maintenance, such as wear and tear, mold, mildew, and vermin

 • Ground movement such as earthquakes, landslides, and sinkholes